databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. note::
   **Notes**
     - The result is a WKT point geometry.
-    - The coordinates are computed using the GeoTransform of the tile to respect the projection.
+    - The coordinates are computed using the GeoTransform of the raster to respect the projection.
 ..

     :example: